jiayihoffman/jiayihoffman.github.io/_posts/2025-01-16-SecurityCamera-Model.md

 ```

 ### Security Alerts
-Here, the security camera spotted a wildcat came to our back deck:
+Here, the security camera spotted a wildcat came to our back deck at 9:00 AM on February 02:

 ![alt text](/assets/02-07-25_095643.jpg)